Cambricon/mlu-ops/docs/bangc-docs/design_docs/fft/fft.md

  * You need to call the ::mluopCreateFFTPlan function to create a descriptor for the FFT operator, and call
  * the ::mluopMakeFFTPlanMany function to set the information of the FFT operator to the descriptor.
  * Then, you need to allocate the reserved space and set the space to the fft descriptor by ::mluopSetReserveArea.
- * Also, you need to destroy the CNNL context at the end with the ::mluopDestroyFFTPlan.
+ * Also, you need to destroy the MluOp context at the end with the ::mluopDestroyFFTPlan.
  */
 typedef struct mluopFFTStruct *mluopFFTPlan_t;